-3. Another in-circuit programming option is for the Fusion GUI to create a data flash image from the configuration file (Figure 34).
-The configuration files can be exported in Intel Hex, Serial Vector Format (SVF) and S-record.
-The image file can be downloaded into the device using IC or JTAG.
-The Fusion GUI tools can be used on-board if the Fusion GUI can gain ownership of the target board IC bus.
+3. Another in-circuit programming option is for the Fusion GUI to create a data flash image from the configuration file (Figure 36).
+The configuration files can be exported in Intel Hex, Data Flash Script, Serial Vector Format (SVF) and S-record.
+The image file can be downloaded into the device using I2C or JTAG.
+The Fusion GUI tools can be used on-board if the Fusion GUI can gain ownership of the target board I2C bus.
+It is recommended to use Intel Hex file or data flash script file for production programming because the GPIOs are under controlled states.